Cybersecurity Services in Oshawa for Local Businesses

 Why This Matters for Oshawa Businesses

-IBM’s 2024 Cost of a Data Breach Report found the average breach in Canada costs $6.32 million CAD.
-The third-highest globally.
+IBM’s 2024 Cost of a Data Breach Report found the average breach in Canada costs $6.32 million CAD, among the highest globally.

 Most breaches exploit known vulnerabilities, unpatched systems, or stolen credentials.
-A CISSP-led cybersecurity program addresses these attack vectors before they’re exploited, through continuous monitoring, endpoint detection, and access control enforcement.
+A CISSP-led cybersecurity program addresses these attack vectors before they’re exploited, through continuous monitoring, endpoint detection, and access-control enforcement.
+For an Oshawa auto-parts plant, that also means keeping a ransomware event off the production OT network, not just off the file server.

-Fusion’s cybersecurity clients in the Greater Toronto Area operate under CIS Controls v8.1 baselines, with 24/7 MDR coverage that detects and contains threats before they escalate to breach status.
+Fusion’s cybersecurity clients in the Greater Toronto Area and Durham Region operate under CIS Controls v8.1 baselines, with 24/7 MDR coverage that detects and contains threats before they escalate to breach status.

 Source: IBM Security, “Cost of a Data Breach Report,” 2024